CryptoTotalWar/algorand_challenges/README.md

 - Open the cloned project in VSCode.
 - Ensure you have Python 3.12 or higher installed.
+- If --> you are already an algokit user just `python main.py` it!
-- Install the dependencies manually:
+- Else --> Install the dependencies manually:

 ```bash
 pip3 install py-algorand-sdk python-dotenv